 Growing vanilla instead of slashing and burning forests

 Two worlds face off in northern Madagascar.
-One world comprises the pristine rain forests at altitudes ranging from 0 to 3,000 meters above sea level, which provide habitats for over 2,200 species of flora and fauna, including 538 that are found only in Madagascar.
-In 2015, half a million hectares of this biodiverse area was accorded protective status as a national park that is twice the size of Luxembourg.
-Ambohimirahavavy Marivorahona, as it is called, is named after two prominent peaks.
+One world comprises the pristine rainforests at altitudes ranging from 0 to 3,000 meters above sea level, which provide habitats for over 2,200 species of flora and fauna, including 538 that are found only in Madagascar.
+In 2015, half a million hectares of this biodiverse area was given protective status as a national park that is twice the size of Luxembourg.
+The park, Ambohimirahavavy Marivorahona, is named after two prominent peaks.

-Helvetas helps farmers diversify their sources of income to help build resilience and improve the quality of vanilla production.
-The cultivation of ginger represents an alternative to the excessive sale of cheap rice, which is harvested annually between May and June.
-Farmers set aside more rice to provide for their diet for longer.
-The income from ginger shortens the economic lean season and facilitates the time until the vanilla pods ripen, resulting in better quality and price.
+Helvetas helps farmers diversify their sources of income to help build resilience.
+For example, ginger cultivation is an alternative to the excessive sale of cheap rice, which is harvested annually between May and June.
+Farmers set aside more rice to sustain themselves longer.
+Income from ginger shortens the economic lean period and eases the time until the vanilla pods ripen, resulting in better quality and price.

 Oline Rasoanandrasana (32), vanilla farmer in Androfiabe, Madagascar